 And finally, the worst, yet least known destroyer of triathlon clothing:

 9. When they are wet and sweaty, do not wrap your garments in a towel and do not stuff them in your gear bag.
 Also keep them out of plastic bags.
-Bacteria starts to form within 120 minutes on any moist surface that is restricted to fresh air.
+Bacteria starts to form within 120 minutes on any moist surface that remains moist.
 The best thing to do after using a garment is to rinse it immediately in cold water and let it breathe, let it get lots of air...fresh air.
 Let it hang on the outside of your pack, or place it in large mesh pocket that gets a lot of air.
 Our Transition Packs offer such pockets.